 Many staff at Barker College are currently engaged in a range of research projects as part of ongoing school-based initiatives or as part of their own post-graduate study.
 Many of our staff regularly present their work locally, nationally and internationally at conferences and events throughout the year.
 Recently, Dr Brad Merrick and Dr Greg Cunningham presented and published the paper titled "Building Shared Understandings, capacity and self-reflection through a whole school coaching model" at the ACER Excellence in Professional Practice Conference.
 Similarly, The Head of Barker College, Mr Phillip Heath regularly presents at conferences and in various school settings.
-This sharing an reporting of research amongst our staff is an important aspect of the ongoing professional learning that exists across the School.
-At present, some of our staff are also undertaking the Action Research Pathway for their Experienced Teacher accreditation in 2017.
+This sharing in reporting of research amongst our staff is an important aspect of the ongoing professional learning that exists across the School.
+At present, some of our staff are also undertaking the Action Research Pathway for their Experienced Teacher accreditation.

 Each year, the annual Post Graduate Forum is where staff present their research to the Barker community and in 2017, the 10th anniversary of this event was reached.
 Another exciting research project completed was the Ten Year Longitudinal Study of the boys who commenced their learning at Barker in 2008.
 Each year since 2008, the Director of Research in Learning and the Barker Insitute has interviewed these boys.
 The findings were analysed and written up for a special presentation.
 As Barker develops partnerships with other communities we continue to explore the efficacy of the work and experiences of both our staff and students.
 In 2018, we are in the fourth year of research into our Extended Stay Program, where our students spend several weeks in Alice Springs and share time with Yirara College.